 For Brooke, a key source of that inner strength comes from remembering why she embarked on this journey in the first place.
 “Reminding myself that I’m doing this for my son, as well as myself, so I can be around for as long as possible and pass on the gift of healthy living to him, always helps me find the strength to keep going,” she says.

 Using food as fuel for her healthy lifestyle

 As well as discovering how much enjoyment being active can deliver, Brooke’s attitude to food has changed, too.
 “I no longer turn to it for comfort, and I appreciate how my food choices fuel my body, so that certain ones can make me stronger and healthier than others,” she says.
 “I love fish and eggs, so the fact that they’re both ZeroPoint™ foods makes choosing what to eat easier.
 I use them to build meals every day.”

 Just like her workouts, Brooke likes to mix up her menu too.
 “The WW app is great for inspiration,” she says.
-I never go grocery shopping without the app.
+“My favourite recipe collections are the ‘no cooking required’ and '0 SmartPoint® ' ones.
+And I never go grocery shopping without the app.
 The barcode scanner makes it simple to compare different products.”